DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-revisiting-the-importance-of-subject-and-curriculum-knowledge/spring-week-2-mentor-materials.md

 - Decide what will the purpose of the conversation be?
 What does the ECT hope to gain?
 (This could be furthering their understanding of the planning process, exploring how big ideas are planned in or anything else that will support their practice)
 - Identify who it will be most useful to speak to in order to achieve this (subject lead, curriculum lead, same subject or different subject).
-- How will this support the ECT’s practice?
+- How will this support the ECT's practice?

 Plan out three to five questions the ECT will ask their colleague.
 The questions from earlier in this topic could be used to help.
 Agree a time to observe the ECT.
 It would work well to suggest the lesson that has been discussed in this topic.